WieheLab/ARMADiLLO/README.md

 ```
 ARMADiLLO -SMUA DH270_natural_pair_clone.VH.SimpleMarkedUAs.fasta -m Mutability.csv -s Substitution.csv -max_iter 100000 -chain heavy -species human -random _seed 12345
 ```

+The generated HTML files can be viewed in any browser; however, it will require the css files sequence_color.css and AMA.css for proper formatting.
+It is also advisable to move unusual.png as well for labeling the mutations.

 ## Arguments
 *Arguments*